 Cognitive-behavioral therapy (CBT) was developed by Aaron T. Beck in the 1960s.
-CBT intervenes at the level of cognitions, or thoughts, to help people develop more realistic ways of thinking.
-CBT seeks to correct what are commonly referred to as cognitive distortions.
+CBT intervenes at the level of cognitions, or thoughts, to help people develop more balanced, healthy, and realistic ways of thinking to improve thier mood and behavior.
+Specifically, CBT seeks to change what are commonly referred to as cognitive distortions.
 There are many different types of cognitive distortions; for example, catastrophizing or thinking the worst case scenario.
-Oftentimes, CBT therapists will have clients keep a thought record to help them catch, check, and change their cognitive distortions, such as the one you can find here.
-There are also many apps now available such as MoodKit, Mood Tools, and Moodnotes.
+Oftentimes, CBT therapists will have clients keep a thought record to help them catch, check, and change their cognitive distortions.
+There are many apps now available such as MoodKit, Mood Tools, and Moodnotes to help you do so.

 Please note that the information in this blog is intended for informational purposes only.
 It should not be used as a substitute for psychological or medical care.
 If you are looking for professional help, visit my resources page for guidance on how to find a therapist.
 If you are experiencing a mental health emergency, call 911 or go to the nearest ER.